strangelove-ventures/cosmos-operator/README.md

 Disclaimer: Strangelove has not committed to these enhancements.
 They represent ideas that may or may not come to fruition.
 Currently, is no timeline for any of these potential features.

-* Scheduled upgrades.
+- [ ] Scheduled upgrades.
 Set a halt height and image version.
 The controller performs a rolling update with the new image version after the committed halt height.
-* ~~Support configuration suitable for validator sentries.~~ Done
+- [x] Support configuration suitable for validator sentries.
-* Reliable, persistent peer support.
+- [x] Reliable, persistent peer support.
-* Support configuration suitable for seeds.
-* Quicker p2p discovery using private peers.
+- [ ] Quicker p2p discovery using private peers.
-* Advanced readiness probe behavior.
+- [ ] Advanced readiness probe behavior.
 (The tendermint rpc status endpoint is not always reliable.)
-* Automatic rollout for PVC resizing.
+- [x] Automatic rollout for PVC resizing.
 (Currently human intervention required to restart pods after PVC resized.)
+Requires ExpandInUsePersistentVolumes feature gate.
-* Automatic PVC resizing.
+- [x] Automatic PVC resizing.
 The controller increases PVC size once storage reaches a configured threshold; e.g. 80% full.
-(This may be a different CRD.)
-* Bootstrap config using the chain registry.
+- [ ] Bootstrap config using the chain registry.
 Query the chain registry and set config based on the registry.
-* Validate p2p such as peers, seeds, etc. and filter out non-responsive peers.
+- [ ] Validate p2p such as peers, seeds, etc. and filter out non-responsive peers.
-* HPA support.
+- [ ] HPA support.
-* Automatic upgrades.
+- [ ] Automatic upgrades.
 Controller monitors governance and performs upgrade without any human intervention.
-* Corrupt data recovery.
+- [ ] Corrupt data recovery.
 Detect when a PVC may have corrupted data.
 Restore data from a recent VolumeSnapshot.
-* ~~Safe, automatic backups.
-Create periodic VolumeSnapshots of PVCs while minimizing chance of data corruption during snapshot creation.~~
+- [x] Safe, automatic backups.
+Create periodic VolumeSnapshots of PVCs while minimizing chance of data corruption during snapshot creation.

 ### Why not a StatefulSet?

-CosmosFullNode gives you more control over individual pod and pvc pairs vs. a StatefulSet.
-You can configure pod/pvc pairs differently using the `instanceOverrides` feature.
-For example, data may become corrupt and the human operator needs to tweak or restore data.

-Additionally, each pod requires slightly different config (such as peer settings in config.toml).
-Therefore, a blanket template as found in StatefulSet will not suffice.
+Each pod requires different config, such as peer settings in config.toml and mounted node keys.
+Therefore, a blanket template as found in StatefulSet did not suffice.

-In summary, we wanted precise control over resources so using an existing controller such as StatefulSet, Deployment, ReplicaSet, etc. was not a good fit.
+Additionally, CosmosFullNode gives you more control over individual pod and pvc pairs vs. a StatefulSet to help the human operator debug and recover from situations such as a corrupted PVCs.

 # Support CRDs